Entanglement-assisted quantum feedback control: Entanglement-assisted feedback for opto-mechanical oscillator

-This determines the system's $B$ and $C$ matrices from Eqs. \eqref{B matrix} and \eqref{C matrix}, respectively, and the $A$ matrix from Eq.~\eqref{general A and C matrices}.
-In addition, we assume that the oscillator is subjected to a thermal environment with its mean photon number $\bar{n}$.
-This brings modification of some system matrices; particularly in our case we need to change the $A$ matrix to $A-\gamma Q/2$ and the constant term in the Ricatti equation~\eqref{riccati}, $B\Re(\Theta)B^\top$, to $B\Re(\Theta)B^\top + \gamma(2\bar{n}+1)Q$, where $\gamma$ represents the system-environment coupling strength and $Q={\rm diag}\{1, 1, 0, 0\}$.

-Finally we assume that the oscillator can be directly controlled, for instance by applying an auxiliary laser field, so that the system satisfies the conditions for the cheap control; equivalently, we assume the existence of the matrix $F$ satisfying those conditions.
+This determines the system's $B$ and $C$ matrices from Eqs. \eqref{B matrix} and \eqref{C matrix}, respectively, and the $A$ matrix from Eq.~\eqref{general A matrix}.
+In addition, we assume that the oscillator is subjected to a thermal environment with mean photon number $\bar{n}_{\rm th}$.
+Then the system matrices are modified as follows; we need to change the $A$ matrix to $A-\gamma \Gamma/2$ and the constant term in the Riccati equation~\eqref{riccati}, $B\Re(\Theta)B^\top$, to $B\Re(\Theta)B^\top + \gamma(\bar{n}_{\rm th}+1/2)\Gamma$, where $\gamma$ represents the system-environment coupling strength and $\Gamma={\rm diag}\{1, 1, 0, 0\}$.
+Note that $A-\gamma \Gamma/2$ is Hurwitz, meaning that both the Riccati equations \eqref{riccati} and \eqref{control Riccati} have a unique steady solution.
+The oscillator can be directly controlled by implementing a piezo-actuator \cite{Rugar 2008} (the case shown in Fig.~\ref{Setup}) or indirectly controlled by modulating the input probe field.
+In both cases, it can be shown that the system satisfies the conditions for the cheap control described in Section 2.4; see Appendix~B.